gcanales75/stp-sec-gov-at-scale/content/work2/task-8.md

 	kubectl get ingress
 	```

-1. Copy the Aplication Load Balancer URL from the command output (under ADDRESS column) and paste it in a browser to confirm the correct deployment.
+1. Copy the Application Load Balancer URL from the command output (under ADDRESS column) and paste it in a browser to confirm the correct deployment.
 It could take 2-3 minutes to fully deploy.

 	Please note that your browser shows the Kubernetes pod ID